-When hair, soap, and other debris clog a shower drain, the water can’t go down the drain.
+- Clogged Drain When hair, soap, and other debris clog a shower drain, the water can’t go down properly.
 If the tub or pan overflows, it could leak through the ceiling below.
 Learn more about clogged drains.

 It may take some trial and error to determine the exact source of the leak.
 You may even find other signs of water damage along the way.
-Upgrading your shower fixtures to fix the leak and undo the damage it caused.
+You may have to upgrade your shower fixtures to fix the leak and undo the damage it caused.

 How Plumbers Fix a Leaky Shower

-Here’s what a plumber might do to repair various causes of a leaking shower:
+Here’s what a plumber might do to repair a leaking shower.

-- If the leak is near the faucet or in the walls, tightening the supply line connector joints may work.
+- Leaking Water Pipe – If the leak is near the faucet or in the walls, tighten the supply line connector joints.
 The connectors don't need to be super tight—hand-tight is right.
 Over-tightening can warp rubber fittings and make the leak worse.

-- If the substrate behind the shower tile is water-damaged, you’ll also need to install new substrate and tile.
+- Damaged Bathroom Tile – If the substrate behind the shower tile is water-damaged, you need to install a new substrate and tile.

-- Look for any holes in the grout—even a tiny hole can be the source of a leak.
+- Holes in Tile Grout – Look for any holes in the grout—even a tiny hole can cause a leak.
 Fixing leaking grout means replacing it.
 Your contractor will scrape out the old grout and apply a new layer.

 Choose the Local Plumbing Pros to Stop That Leak

 Still can't figure out why you have water leaking through the ceiling after showers?
 Some ceiling leaks are more complicated than others, but for your local Mr. Rooter® Plumbing, it's just another day on the job.
 Our plumbers will work fast to diagnose and repair your leaking shower.
-Connect with us online or call (855) 982-2028 if you want to stop that shower leak for good.
+Connect with us online or call us to stop that shower leak for good.